-- Paired Fellowship: This grant provides a full time salary for a senior research fellow and part-time salary for a clinician researcher at an overall maximum total of pro-rated $250,000pa for 3 years.
+- Senior Fellowship: This prestigious fellowship provides a full-time salary for a senior research fellow at an overall maximum total of $130,000 p.a. for five years.

 All MS Australia Grants fulfil the criteria to be classified as Category 1- Australian Competitive Research and Data Income, the criteria determined by the Australian Department of Education and Training is as follows: